Category:

 X2, patient monitoring

-away the need to attach it to a monitor during patient transfer; this means the Life Scope PT transport monitor can also act as an Input Unit for the mentioned bedside monitors, known as the Host Monitor.
+away the need to attach it to a portable monitor during patient transfer; this means Life Scope PT transport monitor first act as an Input Unit to a Host Monitor, and upon detachment as input unit, becomes a transport monitor.
 The design is an adaptation to imitate the Philips

-IntelliVue MMS X2; and because it is not a system design from scratch, something important at the system level is missing and the details will be discussed later in this same article.
+IntelliVue MMS X2, but because it is not a system design from scratch, the transport monitor when detached from the host monitor no longer links to the central monitor.
+This flaw at the system level will be discussed in details later in this same article.

 ![]() |

 Before the Life Scope PT transport monitor, Nihon Kohden offered three types of Input Units used by Life Scope TR (BSM-6000) bedside monitors for export.
 The AY-663P Input Unit uses NIHON KOHDEN SpO2 algorithm while AY-653P Input Unit offers Nellcor OxiMax SpO2 algorithm, and the AY-633P Input Unit offers Masimo SET SpO2 algorithm.
-The AY-663P Input Unit is however, not marketed in the US market.
+This means only input units using Nellcor and Masimo algorithms are available in the US market.

 ![]() |